99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS Secrets Manager:
 meant for storing secrets, newer than SSM, allows to force rotation of secrets every x days.
 Integrated with RDS, meant for RDS so in the exam if u see its Secret Manager.
 You can replicate secrets across multiple regions, and replicas sync.

+AWS Systems Manager Parameter Store: lower cost than Secrets Manager, doesnt have automatic rotation.
+If exams asks for lower cost or app handles rotation use this

 AWS Nitro Enclaves:
 process sensitive data in an isolated computer environment, only authorized code can be running, fully isolated VMs.